computablelabs/compspec/TopLevelSpec.md

 secure on-chain contracts.

 #### Market
-The `Market` is the central contract that governs the behavior of a data market.
-Here's a brief overview of the core functionality of the `Market`.

 - The `Market` has an associated `MarketToken`.
 This `MarketToken` is created upon construction of the market.
 This token is minted and burned by various `Market` operations.The [`MarketToken`](#market-token) is itself a mintable and burnable ERC20 token.
-- The `Market` holds a [reserve](#market-reserve) to the Market.
-This reserve holds `NetworkToken` that is paid in by investors who want to take positions in market and will pay out to people who want to exit market.
-Investors can purchase `MarketToken` by paying `NetworkToken` into the reserve.
-They can withdraw `NetworkToken` from the reserve by burning their `MarketToken` holdings.

 - The `Market` has an "algorithmic price curve" that provides an automatic conversion rate from `NetworkToken` to `MarketToken`.
 The price curve is used by `Market.invest()` to determine the current conversion rate.
 The current conversion rate depends on the current size of the reserve.
-- The `Market` supports a payment layer for computational workloads against the underlying data market.
-Payments must be made via `Market` before any `Backends` will accept queries.
 - `MarketToken` holders in `Market` belong to one of two classes, data owner and investor.
 Only data owners can own listings in the market, and only investors have the right to withdraw from the reserve.
 A data owner can convert into investor class by giving up ownership of their listings.

-#### Market Token
-`MarketToken` is a mintable and burnable ERC20 token.
-The `MarketToken` is tied to a particular `Market` and is created when the `Market` is created.
-Note the contrast with token curated registries, which don't hold a mechanism for minting and burning their associated token.

-As with the `NetworkToken`, the `MarketToken` is denominated in "market wei".
-As with ETH, a "market wei" denominates 1/10^18 of a `MarketToken`.
-Using wei units throughout prevents rounding error propagation and keeps contracts simple.

 #### Minting and Burning Mechanics
 `MarketTokens` are dynamically minted and burned as the `Market` evolves.
 This flexibility is needed to accurately track the evolving value of data in a data market.